 The consequence of either of these methods is a tea or tea cake that contains live bacteria and fungi.
 While not all of them are dangerous to humans, it is always better to be safe.

-Because of this it is highly recommended you rinse your pu erh teas with boiling hot water for at least three to five seconds.
-Otherwise you unnecessarily risk consuming potentially dangerous live microorganisms.
+Because of this it is highly recommended you rinse your pu erh teas with boiling water for at least three to five seconds.
+Otherwise, you unnecessarily risk consuming potentially dangerous live microorganisms.

 Young Raw Pu Erh Tea

-Pu erh tea that has not actively been fermented or aged will contain less microorganisms.
+Pu erh tea that has not actively been fermented or aged will contain fewer microorganisms.
 I personally always do a quick rinse with young raw pu erh teas to be completely safe, though.

-Another reason for rinsing your pu erh tea does not require boiling hot water, but prevents you from cold brewing the tea directly.
+Another reason for rinsing your pu erh tea does not require boiling water but prevents you from cold brewing the tea directly.
 Every pu erh tea cake contains dust and sand to some extent.
-This is a result from production facilities and storage often being quite open in rural china.
+This is a result of production facilities and storage often being quite open in rural china.

 Avoiding Unwanted Flavors

 Pu erh tea is known to be one of the most intense types of tea.
-Some people say that pu erh tea is an aquired taste.
-In order for your pu erh tea to taste less overwhelming you have two choices.
+Some people say that pu erh tea is an acquired taste.
+For your pu erh tea to taste better, you have two choices.

 Extracting More Subtle Notes

-If you reduce the leaf material used to make the tea, you will most likely loose most of the more subtle notes.
-Fruity and floral notes with pu erh tea are often easiest to notice with high leaf to water ratios.
+If you reduce the leaf material used to make the tea, you will most likely lose most of the more subtle notes.
+Fruity and floral notes with pu erh tea are often easiest to notice with a high leaf to water ratios.

 Choosing a lower water temperature to brew the tea allows you to extract more of these quiet notes from your tea.
 The solubility of compounds relevant to the taste of your tea hugely varies with temperature.

-Because of this you are often able to taste a completely different tea when brewing with ice cold to room temperature water instead of boiling hot water.
+Because of this, you are often able to taste a completely different tea when brewing with ice-cold to room temperature water instead of boiling water.
 You just need to make sure your tea still is safe to drink with your method of choice!

-How To Safely Make Cold Pu Erh Tea
+How To Safely Brew Cold Pu Erh Tea

 Since you technically brew your pu erh tea with boiling water, the tea will be completely safe to drink, but taste the same as regular pu erh tea.

-If you brew your pu erh tea with higher leaf to water ratio and afterwards fill up you cup with ice cold or cold water, the resulting tea will quickly be at room temperature or below.
+If you brew your pu erh tea with a higher leaf to water ratio and afterward fill up your cup with ice-cold or cold water, the resulting tea will quickly be at room temperature or below.

-This is the method I personally use and recommend.
-First, you pour boiling hot water over your tea leaves in order for them to be sanitized.
-After a few seconds you decant the hot water.
+This is the method I use if I want a cold and refreshing Pu Erh tea.
+First, you pour boiling water over your tea leaves for them to be sanitized.
+After a few seconds, you decant the hot water.

 Hot water extracts compounds that are less or not at all soluble in cold water.
-In order to get rid of these compounds, rinse the leaves quickly with cold water afterwards.
+To get rid of these compounds, rinse the leaves quickly with cold water afterward.

 The leaves are now safe to use with cold brewing techniques the same as most other teas that are roasted or steamed are.
 Depending on how long you rinse your tea, you can control the intensity of dominant flavors with this method.

-Pu erh tea should always be rinsed with boiling hot water in order for it to be considered safe to drink.
-You want to wash out the dirt, sand and dust between the leaves.
+Pu erh tea should always be rinsed with boiling water for it to be considered safe to drink.
+You want to wash out the dirt, sand, and dust between the leaves.